 SPA treatments included!

 As dogs age, so do their coat and skin, a once luxurious and shiny coat can become dull looking and brittle.
 Seniors can also suffer from dry, flaky, and irritated skin that can become even worse if not cared for properly.
 That means that you will have to brush your dog regularly, especially to avoid the development of tangles.
 It would also be a good idea to use only natural shampoos that will nourish and heal irritated skin and coat.
 If your dog is prone to ear problems, avoid oatmeal.
-You can never go wrong with natural antiseptic shampoos that contain tea tree, peppermint and coconut oil such as Purplebone’s dog shampoo.
+You can never go wrong with natural antiseptic shampoos that contain tea tree, peppermint and wintergreen such as Purplebone’s dog shampoo.

 Step up vet visits